Members of the New Canaan Country School Class of 2025 included:

-This year’s ninth grade graduates are ready to go boldly and take on the challenges and opportunities that lie ahead.
+This year’s ninth-grade graduates are ready to go anywhere and take on the challenges and opportunities that lie ahead.

 Class of 2024 Secondary School Destinations